serverless/blog/posts/2019-10-10-serverless-deployment-best-practices.md

 Let's imagine a service that processes content submissions from users, records them in a database, and indexes them for search.
 It might have one Lambda function to accept/reject the submission and store it in a DynamoDB table and another to index the new data in ElasticSearch.
 If you take this simple architecture and spread it across a prod or dev environment you've already got four Lambda functions to keep track of.
 Doing this becomes easier when we follow a Lambda function naming convention like this: `serviceName-stage-functionName`.

-Then, the function names become:
+Then, the function names become something like this:

 - `newSubmissions-prod-submissionGrader`
 - `newSubmissions-prod-elasticsearchIndexer`
 - `newSubmissions-dev-submissionGrader`
 - `newSubmissions-dev-elasticsearchIndexer`

 This way, you know exactly what the function you need is called and can find it when you need it.
-Now, if you don't want to worry about a new developer deciding to deploy an opaquely-named service this can be pretty useful.
-This is just another of those best practices that you can enforce inside of the Serverless Dashboard with Safeguards.
+Now, if you don't want to worry about a new developer deciding to deploy an opaquely-named service, you can also enforce this naming convention using yet another Safeguard in the Serverless Dashboard.

 #### Takeaways

 This is just a subset of best practices that we want to enable in the Serverless Dashboard.
 There are also many other Safeguards to enable more application-specific practices like enforcing the creation of Dead Letter Queues or requiring services be within a VPC.

-Keep in mind that these best practice they aren't only applicable to the Serverless Framework.
-However you decide to building your applications, many of these practices can help you build applications more effectively and securely.
+Keep in mind that these best practice aren't only applicable to the Serverless Framework.
+However you decide to build your applications, many of these practices can help you do so more effectively and securely.

 Are there other development best practices you think we missed?
-Let us know!
+Let us know in the comments!
 We're constantly looking for ways to improve the development experience for our users.